 Hank Earl was born in 1955 and has a degree in Fine Art and has played bass in numerous bands.
 Since time immemorial he was been a mental health worker in London's notorious East End (Hackney, to be precise) and has now retired.
 Hank has a long term interest in Men's work and is a founder member of the original 'Searching for my Father I found my Self' group.
 He assists Nick in facilitating the second series of the quarterly men's groups, 'Searching for my Father I find my Self', and co-leads the third series with Manu.
 Hank works alongside Nick on the 'Images of Masculinity' retreats .

 Darrel Hunneybell accredited as a psychotherapist with the UKCP having trained with the Institute of Psychosynthesis.
 He is also a clinical supervisor working with both individuals and groups.
-He has over twenty years experience in the NHS and Local Government, in both Social Services and Education.
-He brings an understanding of the effects of abandonment, alienation and institutionalisation to his work with the psychological effects of the public school experience.
-Alongside co-facilitating the Boarding School Survivors workshops, Darrel has worked with Nick on the Images of Masculinity week in France and Men: Sex, Power and Spirit.
-He c leads the fourth series of the quarterly men's group, Searching for my Father I found my Self.
+He worked for over twenty years in the NHS and Local Government, in both Social Services and Education.
+Darrel has a long interest and involvement in menswork and has led the fourth series of the quarterly men's group, Searching for my Father I found my Self for 10 years.
+Darrel has worked with Nick on the Images of Masculinity week in France and Men: Sex, Power and Spirit and facilitates the Boarding School Survivors workshops.

 Sandra Knight is an experienced counsellor, psychotherapist, supervisor and trainer working in private practice and graduated as a relationship psychotherapist at the Centre for Gender Psychology in June 2008.
 She trained at the Institute of Psychosynthesis, Revision and the Centre for Gender Psychology in London and works in Edinburgh, where she lives with her husband Richard.
 Sandra worked in recruitment, education and management training (as well as running a successful restaurant with Richard) before training as a therapist, and went on to work with counsellors and trainees as director of a large voluntary counselling service in Edinburgh.
 More recently she has developed an interest in working with Boarding School Survivors, is passionate about couples work, and has facilitated Dancing in the Dark weekend intensives in Scotland with Richard.
 Sandra has shared in the parenting of Richard's two sons from his first marriage and understands many of the issues that step-parenting brings.